Marinovp/terraform-beginner-bootcamp-2023/README.md

 Need to fix the permission on the file to executable using chmod, this will make the bash script executable.
 See [Chmod](https://www.geeksforgeeks.org/chmod-command-linux)

+### Printing vars in Linux

+To print an env var using echo eg. `echo $HELLO`

+### Scoping of env vars

+If you want to env vars to persist accros all future basgh terminals that are open you need to set env vards